ahmadalbadawi/ahmadalbadawi.github.io/_pages/research.md

 ## Current Research Activities

-Apr 2021 – Jun 2024
+Apr 2021 – Nov 2025
 DPRIVE - Data Protection in Virtual Environments – 15 Million USD.
 TREBUCHET Team
 Co-Principle Investigator for a multi-year, multi-million dollar DARPA-funded research and development effort to build a HE chip for homomorphic machine and deep learning applications via ASIC technology.
 I am mainly responsible for:
-1. directed software-hardware co-design and optimization strategies as a Co-PI and Technical Lead
-2. designing novel cryptographic capabilities of HE to support machine and deep learning applications such as logistic regression training, CNN inference and training,
+1. developing novel cryptographic capabilities of HE to support machine and deep learning applications such as logistic regression training, CNN inference and training
-3. developing initial prototypes of the said cryptographic capabilities
-4. coordination and knowledge transferal between the software and hardware subgroups in the TREBUCHET team, and
+2. coordination and knowledge transferal between the software and hardware subgroups in the TREBUCHET team, and
-5. developing workload characterization and performance models on various hardware acceleration technologies.
+3. developing workload characterization and performance models on various hardware acceleration technologies.
+4. serving as a Co-PI and Technical Lead (Sept 2024): directing software-hardware co-design, development, and optimization towards chip tape-out and full system integration